-Generally, the Grievance Process consists of a Formal Complaint, Investigation, Live Hearing, Determination, Disciplinary Actions, Remedies, and Appeal (if applicable).
-The Grievance Process, without extenuating circumstances will conclude within 90 days from the date the Formal Complaint is filed.
+Generally, the Grievance Process consists of a Formal Complaint, Investigation, Hearing, Ruling, and Appeal (if applicable).
+The Grievance Process, without extenuating circumstances, will likely conclude within 90 days from the date the Formal Complaint is filed.
 In exceptional circumstances, (including but not limited to especially complex cases or when the college Is not in session), it may be necessary to extend the conclusion timeline.
 If that occurs, both parties will be informed of the extended time for conclusion.